-Truck Accident in Florence County
+Truck Accident in Lexington County

-The driver of a log truck was killed in a crash August 13th in the afternoon in Florence County, according to the South Carolina Highway Patrol.
+The driver of a log truck was killed in a crash August 13th in the afternoon in Lexington County, according to the South Carolina Highway Patrol.
 Troopers responded to the wreck around 2 p.m. on East Effingham Highway at Friendfield Road.
 Cpl.
 Sonny Collins with SCHP said a 2015 Nissan was stopped at a stop sign on Friendfield Road but failed to yield the right-of-way and pulled out in front of the log truck that was travelling on Effingham Highway.

 The two vehicles collided and the log truck ran off the road and into a ditch embankment, Collins said.
-Florence County Coroner Keith von Lutcken identified the log truck driver as Christopher Lee Chappell, 39, of Timmonsville.
+Lexington County Coroner Keith von Lutcken identified the log truck driver as Christopher Lee Chappell, 39, of Timmonsville.

 The driver of the Nissan was taken to the hospital with injuries.
 The crash remains under investigation by SCHP.